A caring and patient demeanour will be vital for anyone considering a career as a social worker

 - The nature of social work practice can be both emotionally rewarding and demanding.
 Working conditions are often under-resourced and heavy caseloads are common.

 - All social workers are entitled to regular supervision sessions with a more experienced member of staff or manager, which allows the social worker to discuss cases they are working on and get support.

 - Travel within a working day is frequent.
 Absence from home at night is occasional.

 - Overseas work or travel is uncommon, although opportunities to work in developing countries do exist.
 For example, with organisations such as Voluntary Service Overseas (VSO) and with families in the armed forces through the Soldiers, Sailors, Airmen and Families Association (SSAFA).

-Social work is a graduate profession and you will need either an honours or a postgraduate degree in social work.
+Social work is a graduate profession and you will need either an honours or a postgraduate degree in social work to find employment.
 The degree will need to be approved by one of the four regulators.
-These include the:
+These are:

 - Scottish Social Services Council (SSSC) - in Scotland.

 Although the diploma in social work (DipSW) and other previous social work qualifications are still recognised as valid social work qualifications, they are no longer offered to new entrants.

 If you have an HND or foundation degree you will require an undergraduate degree in social work, although the following subjects may improve your chances of entering the profession:

 - legal studies